 You can also pay your rent calendar monthly.
 You must remember to multiply the week’s rent by 52 (weeks in the year) and divide by 12 (months in the year).
 The Income Management Team can help you to calculate this.
 Rent paid monthly must still be paid in advance, to prevent you going into arrears at any time in the month.
-There is a useful rent calendar at the end of methods of payment.

 Occasionally (about every four years) the rent year has 53 weeks instead of 52 weeks, to keep in line with the calendar year.
 When this happens, you need to calculate your monthly payment by multiplying by 53, not 52.
 We will warn you in advance when this occurs.